reaper/mongodump/README.md

 ## Limitations

-For the moment, mongodump only simply works with MongoLab databases.
+For the moment, mongodump only works with MongoLab databases.
+For the moment, the plugin is young and quite simple, it will be improved in the next months.
-Development is in progress to make it compatible with MongoHQ.

 ## TODO